Multiprocessing API#

 # function and specify the parameter and the desired value

-mp_config.set_parameter(mp_config.LITHOPS_CONFIG, {'lithops': {'mode': 'localhost'}})
+mp_config.set_parameter(mp_config.LITHOPS_CONFIG, {'lithops': {'backend': 'localhost'}})

 mp_config.set_parameter(mp_config.STREAM_STDOUT, True)